Quiver semi-invariants and SAGBI bases: The Kronecker quiver

+We have shown that all $ij$ labels that move weakly up in fact stay in the same row, and replace identical $ij$ labels.
+Thus if any $ij$ labels move strictly lower, $(m_{\tau^+,\tau^-})_{ij} > \Mon(T^+)_{ij}$, a contradiction.
+So the $ij$ labels satisfy the induction hypothesis.
+We conclude that $m_{\tau^+,\tau^-} = \Mon(T^+)$.
+The final step is to show that $\sign(\tau^+)\sign(\tau^-)=1$.
+Notice that we have shown that whenever a label $ij$ moves to the spot occupied by another label $ij$ via a box labeled $il$, $\tau^-$ takes $j$ to $l$, and $\tau^+$ takes $l$ to $j$.
+So they are in fact inverses of each other, and hence have the same sign.

-for $(\sigma^+,\sigma^-) \in G^+ \times G^-.$ The element $\sigma^+$ acts by permuting the rows of each column of $T^+$, and the element $\sigma^-$ acts by permuting the second digit in the label of the boxes of $T^+$.
-Since $T^+$ and $T^-$ are semi-standard, if the action is non-trivial the resulting monomial is of strictly lower order than $\Mon(T^+)$.
-If the action is trivial, then $\sign(\sigma^+)=\sign(\sigma^-)$, and the coefficient is $1$.
-Therefore there is no cancellation of the leading term. \end{proof} \begin{thm} Semi-invariants corresponding to semi-standard linked tableaux form a vector space basis of the semi-invariant ring. \end{thm} \begin{proof} We first show that these semi-invariants span.
+\end{proof} \begin{thm} Semi-invariants corresponding to semi-standard linked tableaux form a vector space basis of the semi-invariant ring. \end{thm} \begin{proof} We first show that these semi-invariants span.
 Let $f$ be any semi-invariant.
 By Proposition \ref{prop:lt}, its leading term corresponds to the monomial of some semi-standard linked pair $T^\pm$ with semi-standard link.
 Then the leading term of $f-f_{T^\pm}$ is of strictly lower order.
 By induction, we can therefore write $f$ as a sum of semi-standard semi-invariants.
 Since there is a unique semi-standard linked pair with semi-standard link, these semi-invariants are linearly independent. \end{proof}